G-Research/ParquetSharp/docs/guides/DataframesViaArrow.md

 ## Working with DataFrames via Arrow

-ParquetSharp now provides built-in Arrow support, offering a more efficient way to work with `.NET DataFrame` objects.
-By using Arrow as the intermediate format, data can move from Parquet to a DataFrame with minimal overhead and without unnecessary conversions.
+ParquetSharp now provides Arrow-based APIs for reading and working with `.NET DataFrame objects`.
+Using Arrow can improve performance and reduce unnecessary memory copies. **However, there are limitations**.

 ### Prerequisites